philips-labs/cloudfoundry-examples/terraform/README.md

 # Terraform
 Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of resources.
-This includes many resources used inside HSDP through a number of providers such as the [Cloudfoundry](https://registry.terraform.io/providers/philips-labs/cloudfoundry/latest) provider which we will use for this excercise.
-An added advantage over `manifest` based orchestration is that Terraform has a [vast amount of providers](https://registry.terraform.io/browse/providers) which allow you manage a plethora of resources.
-There's even a [HSDP](https://registry.terraform.io/providers/philips-software/hsdp/latest) specific provider supporting `IAM`, `Container Host` and many other HSDP specific resources.
+This includes many resources used inside HSDP through a number of providers such as the [Cloudfoundry](https://registry.terraform.io/providers/philips-labs/cloudfoundry/latest) one which we will use for this excercise.

 # Prerequisites
 * [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)